lumina-ai-inc/benchmark/README.md

 - Question types: `generated_questions` and `user_queries`
 - Metrics: `ctx_relevancy`
 - LLMs: Any OpenAI or Anthropic model
-- Providers: Lumina, Exa, Google Scholar, and Semantic Scholar
+- Providers: Lumina, Google Scholar, and Semantic Scholar

 You can also create your own custom question datasets for benchmarking.
 Simply add your JSONL file to the `search_benchmark/dataset` folder and use its name (without the .jsonl extension) as a question type when running the benchmark.